-Get To Know Your Academic Adviser and Professors
+Get To Know Your Academic Advisor and Professors

-Your academic adviser is your guide for your academic career at the School of Engineering.
-Maintaining regular contact with your adviser allows you to develop a program of study that will address both your academic needs and long-term goals.
+Your academic advisor is your guide for your academic career at the School of Engineering.
+Maintaining regular contact with your advisor allows you to develop a program of study that will address both your academic needs and long-term goals.

 Communicate with your professors to discuss coursework and distinguish yourself from your peers.
 Visit them during their office hours to discuss any questions that you have.